jdi-docs/jdi-light/source/includes/_tutorial.md

         userName.is().hidden();
     }
 ```
-As a next step, we will create one common test scenario that accepts User instance as a parameter. <br/>
+As a next step, we will create one common test scenario that accepts `User` instance as a parameter. <br/>

 And the last step is just to link our test to the data provider method using `@Test` annotation attributes.<br/>

 That's it!
 If we run this scenario, it will execute 3 tests that validate different cases of login failure.
 This way you can easily manage same scenarios with different test data, increase testing coverage, add new data sets or update them without changing the actual tests.
-It's that simple! </br>
+It's that simple!

 <a class="github-button" href="https://github.com/jdi-testing/jdi-light" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star jdi-testing/jdi-light on GitHub">I Like it!</a><br/>
 <a href="https://github.com/jdi-tutorials/02-jdi-light-forms-elements" target="_blank">See this example in LoginExample.java on Github</a>